sigp/lighthouse/book/src/builders.md

 Both the gas limit and fee recipient will be passed along as suggestions to connected builders.
 If there is a discrepancy in either, it will *not* keep you from proposing a block with the builder.
-This is because the bounds on gas limit are calculated based on prior execution blocks, so it should be managed by an execution engine.
+This is because the bounds on gas limit are calculated based on prior execution blocks, so an honest external builder will make sure that even if your requested gas limit value is out of the specified range, a valid gas limit in the direction of your request will be used in constructing the block.
 Depending on the connected relay, payment to the proposer might be in the form of a transaction within the block to the fee recipient, so a discrepancy in fee recipient might not indicate that there is something afoot.

 > Note: The gas limit configured here is effectively a vote on block size, so the configuration should not be taken lightly.
 > 30,000,000 is currently seen as a value balancing block size with how expensive it is for